How to fix knitting mistakes with cables

 This post contains affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

 If you are somewhat new to knitting, you may not have learned how to fix mistakes before.
 You can unknit one stitch at a time, and that works well if the mistake is just a few stitches back.
 However, unknitting is very slow, so it’s tedious if the mistake is on the other end of a long row, or worse yet, rows back from where you are now.
+You also have the option to pull out your needles and rip out rows of work.
+This tends to be a frightening way to fix mistakes because we run the risk of not getting all our stitches back onto our needles.

 What yarn and pattern are in this video?